-Measure the planet's temperature
+Measure the planet's temperature with thermal imagery

 Visible light is one way to observe the world.
 But some processes are not so obvious.
 Thermal imaging gives us a powerful tool to see one of the main indicators of work: heat.